-Lori M. Selzer is in her 11th year with the University of Houston where she currently oversees the academics of four Cougar athletic teams, including men's track and field, women's swimming and diving, women's softball and men's baseball.
-In addition to the variables of daily professional interaction with her student-athletes, Lori's primary responsibilities include day to day advisement, advising her teams with course selection, and assisting her student-athlete's with choosing their major and maintaining academic progress.
+In addition to the variables of daily professional interaction with her student-athletes, Selzer's primary responsibilities include day-to-day advisement, advising her teams with course selection, and assisting her student-athlete's with choosing their major and maintaining academic progress.

 While completing her master's degree, Lori began working as a teaching assistant for the University of Houston, College of Technology, Department of Human Development and Consumer Science.
 For the past few years, she has taught HDCS 1300: Human Ecosystems and Technological Change in the same department.